Finding a New Solution to Old Problems

-What UPS realized is that solving their problem isn’t just about figuring out the shortest distance to the destination, it’s about which decisions actually impact the wait time for a package.
+What UPS realized is that finding a new solution to their problem isn’t just about figuring out the shortest distance to the destination, it’s about which decisions actually impact the wait time for a package.
 Turning left increases the wait for the lane to clear, and also increases the risk of an accident because you’re moving through oncoming traffic.

 Rather than having their Red Thread say that they do the same thing the same way every time, UPS kept their goal in mind, which allowed them to find a new solution to an old problem.